 The company's management is responsible for establishing and maintaining an adequate system of internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with U.S. generally accepted accounting principles.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Management has assessed the effectiveness of the company's internal control over financial reporting as of December 31, 2011, with the exception of Target, Vermont Composites and Catching, all of which were acquired during 2011.
-While we are beginning the process of incorporating our controls and procedures into these businesses.
+While we are beginning the process of incorporating our controls and procedures into these businesses, management has not yet performed documentation, evaluation and testing of internal controls over financial reporting at these businesses.
 Therefore, Target, Vermont Composites and Catching were not included in our assessment of internal controls over financial reporting as of December 31, 2011.